bjmorgan/lattice_mc/README.md

 ## Tests

+Automated testing of the latest build happens [here](https://travis-ci.org/bjmorgan/lattice_mc).

-Tests can be run using
+Manual tests can be run using
 ```
 python3 -m unittest discover
 ```

 The code has been tested with Python versions 3.5 and above.

 ## References